iOS

 Configuring the “None” option in a multi-select Choice Input can result in conflicting selections that may cause confusion

-Configure dependent choices (where the content of the lower input depends on the selection in the upper one) using a section.
-The section will group the two inputs together while maintaining enough space between them to preserve a clear hierarchy and distinguish the two inputs:
+- Configure dependent choices (where the content of the lower input depends on the selection in the upper one via a UI rule) by using a section.
+The section will group the two inputs together while maintaining adequate spacing between them to preserve a clear hierarchy and distinguish the two inputs.

 Using a section minimizes the space between the two fields and automatically adjusts their corner radius for a seamless look